 Greater Nashua Asthma Home Visiting Program

-To leverage resources and coordinate a region wide system of high quality, evidence-based home visitation services that will reduce asthma triggers in the home, provide education and reduce poor health outcomes for school-based children with asthma in the Greater Nashua Public Health Region.
+The Greater Nashua Asthma Home Visiting Program was created to alleviate the burden of asthma and increase the quality of life for school-based children with asthma and their families in the Greater Nashua Public Health Region (GNPHR).
+We hope to leverage resources and coordinate a region wide system of high quality, evidence-based home visitation services that will reduce asthma triggers in the home, provide education and reduce poor health outcomes for school-based children with asthma in the GNPHR.

 Goal 1: Implement an evidence based and culturally competent home visiting program for the GNPHR.

 - Objective 1: Develop an implementation team composed of public health professionals and community partners by August 2016.

 - Objective 2: Develop tools and forms for the home visiting program and train staff by September 2016.

 - Objective 3: Implement a marketing plan to establish visibility and outreach in the GNPHR for the home visiting program by December 2016.

 - Objective 4: Enroll 60 school-aged children into the home visiting program by October 2018.